obender/dir-compressor/README.md

  * @param {string} directoryPath - The path of the folder to archive.
  * @param {string} zipPath - The path of the zip file to create.
  * @param {array} excludes - A list with the names of the files and folders to exclude.
-*/
+ * @param {boolean} flatOff - Whether to turn off flattening
-var archive = new Dircompressor('path/to/directory', 'path/to/desination/zipfile.zip', excludes);
+ * @param {string} ignoreFile - A .gitignore or similar file to respect from the destination folder */ var archive = new Dircompressor('path/to/directory', 'path/to/desination/zipfile.zip', excludes);